-As a consequence of the size and composition of the Company's Board, the Board does not have a stand-alone Remuneration Committee, however, it has appointed a combined Remuneration and Nomination Committee.
-This Committee is comprised of Non-Executive Chairman of the Board, Mr Stephen Gethin (as Chairman of the Committee), Mr Vikas Jain and Mr Atmavireshwar Sthapak (as Committee members).
+The Board has a combined Remuneration and Nomination Committee.
+This Committee is comprised Non-Executive Chairman of the Board, Mr Stephen Gethin (as Chairman of the Committee), Mr Vikas Jain and Mr Atmavireshwar Sthapak.
 The qualifications and experience of Committee members are stated in the Company's latest Annual Report.